 For faster preparation, roast in halves.
 Use a sharp knife to cut lengthwise and scoop out the seeds.
 Place it cut side down in a roasting pan.

 Do you have a good sharp knife?
 Every kitchen need at least one because it makes tasks like this easier and much safer.

 You can add a little water and cover with foil if you like, but it’s not necessary.
 If you add water and cover, the squash will steam which is good.
 If you don’t, it will roast and caramelize which is good.
 Totally your choice.

 Bake at 400°F for 30 to 55 minutes depending on size.
 It’s done when it’s easily pierced with a knife.

-After the squash is cooked take a fork and gently scrape the squash to remove the spaghetti-like strands.
+After the squash is cooked and cooled enough to handle, take a fork and gently scrape the squash to remove the spaghetti-like strands.
 Easy peasy.

 For a side dish that goes with everything I recommend tossing the strands in a simple sauce of minced garlic warmed in butter and olive oil, with black pepper and freshly grated Parmesan cheese.

 Spaghetti squash happily replaces pasta in your favorite pasta based dishes.
 Try it with marinara or pesto sauce, in chicken alfredo, or with roast veggies and feta cheese.